 The Reserve Collections provide access to high demand items, such as textbooks and recommended readings.
-Students access Course Reserve via the library catalogue.
+Students access Course Reserve via the Course Reserve search.

 Types of Course Reserve

 Below is a list and description of the different types of Course Reserve available to students.